-Drowning consists of small series of work, all abstract visions of land- or sea-scapes shifting and changing faster than we know.
+Drowning consists of small series of work, abstract visions of an environment shifting and changing faster than we comprehend.

-The pieces are usually stoneware, sometimes porcelain.
+The pieces are stoneware or porcelain.
 All are vessels, so angular and flattened that they carry no burden of any function but visual and tactile pleasure.
 They are layered with slips, underglazes, scribbled marks of ceramic pencils, tissue transfers and decals.
 Poems and quotes may be faintly seen on their surfaces.

 ref. http://www.waverlystreetgallery.com for dates and times when the work may be viewed.